-1.5 A new London Plan was published on March 2nd, 2021, and this replaced earlier iterations of the plan.
+- 1.5 A new London Plan was published on March 2nd, 2021, and this replaced earlier iterations of the plan.
 This followed a consultation process lasting over three years, with officers from Ealing Council heavily involved at every stage.
-More information is available here:

-The London Plan | London City Hall

-1.6 Neighbourhood plans are community led and must meet certain basic conditions and be in conformity with the strategic policies in the local plan.
+The Mayor of London is currently undertaking a review of the London Plan, and according to the GLA it is currently expected that a high-level document entitled "Towards a London Plan" will be published in Spring 2025 and that a full draft of the Spatial Development Strategy will be published for consultation in March 2026.
+The examination process will likely start in 2026 and conclude in 2027 when the new plan would be adopted.
+A new London Plan will identify new development needs for Ealing LPA, in particular, the targets for net housing completions.
+Subsequently, Ealing's Local Plan will need to be reviewed to take this into consideration.
+More information is available here: The London Plan | London City Hall - 1.6 Neighbourhood plans are community led and must meet certain basic conditions and be in conformity with the strategic policies in the local plan.
 They are also an integral part of the statutory local development plan.
 Two neighbourhood plans have been made thus far for Central Ealing and West Ealing and two further plans remain in the early stages of production for Central Acton and Acton Hill.
 More information is available here: